 Medical device reprocessing technicians are responsible for organizing, decontaminating, and sterilizing medical instruments in hospitals and clinics.

-Upon graduation, you will have acquired the knowledge and ability to safely and correctly operate a variety of equipment used in MDR and demonstrate the ability to perform duties in an ethical and legal manner to ensure patient safety.
+Upon graduation, you will have acquired the knowledge, skills and abilities to safely and correctly operate a variety of equipment used in MDR and demonstrate the ability to perform the following duties in an ethical and legal manner to ensure patient safety:

 Examples of salaries for Medical Device Reprocessing Technicians.